alkem-io/alkemio/docs/technical-design.md

     *   In practice this means efforts to minimise / isolate deployment dependencies
     *   The initiative is still learning and evolving, so it is deemed prudent to avoid establishing long term dependencies that may not be the right choice.
 *   **Regulated value (e.g. money) out of band i.e. via familiar channels / units**
-    *   In case the platform should enable the transfer of regulated value then a whole range of obligations fall on any organisation deploying a Cherrytwist instance - e.g. KYC, AML, insurance etc.
+    *   In case the platform should enable the transfer of regulated value then a whole range of obligations fall on any organisation deploying a Alkemio instance - e.g. KYC, AML, insurance etc.
         *   Worth noting that the Ecoverse Host can play a role in this scenario as facilitator of the regulated value exchange e.g. hold money in escrow for stakeholders + then pay parties based on signals from the platform that a Project has completed successfully
     *   Similarly, the Ecoverse Host for now is able to specify the currency to be used in the Ecoverse challenges (e.g. euro, dollar).
 *   **Formalise Trust**